 What will I need to send money to a bank account in Australia?

 To make bank transfers in Australia, you will need a BSB code and a bank account number.

 BSB codes only identify banks and bank branches, whereas a bank account number identifies the particular bank account of you or your transaction partner.

 If you are sending money to an Australian bank account, you will need to obtain the bank account number of the transaction recipient.
 (Or, if you are receiving money in Australia, you will need to provide your own bank account number to the sender.)

 Is a BSB code the same as an IBAN?

 BSB codes are not the same as IBANs (International Bank Account Numbers).
 IBANs are typically used by bank branches in Europe and certain other areas.

 However, BSB codes are sometimes formatted in a way that resembles an IBAN in order to allow compatibility between the two different systems.

-It is usually only necessary to do this if your bank advises you to do so.
+It is usually only necessary to do this if your payment service provider advises you to do so.

 Is a BSB code the same as a sort code?